Control structures#

 Exercise 3.8

-Write a program that uses loops to compute Fibonacci numbers (as in Exercise 1.12).
-The scripts asks the user how many numbers should be computed.
-This can be any number, so your code should be flexible.
+loop to compute Fibonacci numbers (as in Exercise 1.12).
+The script asks the user how many numbers should be computed.
+This can be any number, so your code should be able to deal with this.